carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - **Obtain a less detailed scale**
 - **Reduce the variability of data**
 - **Reduce the number of attributes or distinct values**
-## In order to reduce the dimensionality of a dataset, which is the advantage of Multi Dimensional Scaling (MDS), with respect to Principal Component Analysis (PCA)
+## In order to reduce the dimensionality of a dataset, which is the advantage of multi dimensional scaling (mds), with respect to principal component analysis (pca)

 - MDS requires less computational power
 - **MDS can be used also with categorical data, provided that the matrix of the distance is available, while PCA is limited to vector spaces**
 - MDS can be used with categorical data after a transformation in a vector space
 - MDS can work on any kind of data, while PCA is limited to categorical data

-## What is the main purpose of smoothing in Bayesian classification?
+## What is the main purpose of smoothing in bayesian classification?

 - **Classifying an object containing attribute values which are missing from some classes in the training set**
 - Dealing with missing values
 - Reduce the variability of the data
 - Classifying an object containing attribute values which are missing from some classes in the test set

-## Consider the transactional dataset below: Which is the confidence of the rule B -> E ?
+## Consider the transactional dataset below: which is the confidence of the rule b -> e ?

 | ID Items |
 | -------- |